How to Fix Call of Duty Warzone 2 Network Lag and Packet Loss?

 Windows Settings

-2. After that, navigate to Network & Internet > Advanced Network Settings > More network adapter options.
+2. Go to Network & Internet > Advanced Network Settings > More network adapter options.

 Navigating to Network Adapter Options